 But we’re staying up top and heading along the hilltops.

-And back down the first peak, careful on those steps.
+Head down from the first peak, careful on those steps.

 Here at the lower point is the main junction from the lower to higher paths.
 We’ll be back here later on the way back, but we’re continuing to follow the Cleveland Way at this point.

-From the top of the second peak, with the third peak, the Wainstones, in the distance.
-This second peak isn;t even classed as a viewpoint on the OS map.
+From the top of the second peak at the northern end of Cold Moor, with the third peak, the Wainstones, in the distance.
+This second peak isn’t even classed as a viewpoint on the OS map, but has a nice view all the same.
+This point is also where you turn off as part of the Lordstones Up, Down, Up, Down and back to Lordstones tour.

-Down into the next valley for a more ominose view of the Wainstones.
+Back on this route, it’s time to head down into the next valley for a more ominous view of the Wainstones ahead.

-Another uphill trek to the third and final peakand.
+Another uphill trek to the third and final peak.

 So rocky that the signposts are stuck on the rocks, showing how much of a rocky scramble it can be.

-And the view from the top, looking back at the previous peak.
+And the view from the top, again looking back at the previous peak.

-A nice, stoney path along the third hilltop.
+A nice, stoney path along the third hilltop, leaving the Wainstones behind and following the Cleveland Way to Hasty Bank.

 Obligatory animal pic with Bilsdale mast on the horizon to the right (I did a walk there: Bilsdale Expedition).

-Carry on along the Cleveland Way, over the hill top.
+Carry on along the Cleveland Way, along the hill top.

 With some lovely views, spot the Rosey!

-It's all downhill from here, a nice, grassy downhill path.
+It’s all downhill from here, a nice, grassy downhill path down Hasty Bank.

 The first peak in the distance from the lower path.

-Back to the signpost we saw earlier, staying on the lower path, not the Cleveland Way.
+Back to the signpost we saw earlier, staying on the lower path, not heading back onto the Cleveland Way.

 Continuous views of the clifftops we headed over earlier.

-The last part of the path back to the country park is through a wooded area where you leave the woods at the signpost at the start of this writeup.
+The last part of the path back to the country park is through a wooded area which you exit at the signpost mentioned at the start of this writeup.